josephwb/turboMEDUSA/README.md

 Installation
 ---------------
+MEDUSA, in simplified form, is available in [GEIGER version 2.0](http://cran.r-project.org/web/packages/geiger/).
+The code here will shortly be mover over to GEIGER.

+For now, it is easiest to install this version of MEDUSA by:

+	install.packages("devtools");
+	library(devtools);
+	install_github("josephwb/turboMEDUSA/MEDUSA", dependencies=TRUE);

-At the moment, MEDUSA itself is not available on CRAN, although it will be a component of the forthcoming [GEIGER version 2.0](http://cran.r-project.org/web/packages/geiger/).
-For now, to install, put the non-decompressed *.tar.gz file (from the 'Stable' directory) in your R working directory.
+Alternatively, to install from source, put the non-decompressed *.tar.gz file (from the 'Stable' directory) in your R working directory.
 You will need to install some R dependencies first.

 In R, type: